De Dietrich: History

 2002 : In September 2002, De Dietrich sells the control of Cogifer and Cogifer TF, to Vossloh a German Industrial group specialized in railroad equipment.
 In December 2002, the "Société Industrielles du Hanau" takes over De Dietrich & Cie and assumeed the name "De Dietrich".

 2004 : In July 2004, De Dietrich divests from "De Dietrich Thermique", the market leader in water heating equipment to Remeha.
 The new entity formed De Dietrich Remeha, becomes one of Europe's largest heating industry player, particularly in the fields of condensing boilers and renewable energies.

 In December 2004, the family regained 100% control of the holding company.
 This operation represents one of Europe's largest family re-investments in recent years.
-De Dietrich today focuses on De Dietrich Process Systems(DDPS).
-DDPS is a leading worldwide provider of API process and other process equipment to the pharmaceutical and fine chemical industries. with an industrial presence in Asia, Europe and USA.
-The latest factories added to the Group are located in Hyderabad and Wuxi.
+De Dietrich today focuses on De Dietrich Process Systems (DDPS).
+DDPS is a leading worldwide provider of API process and other process equipment to the pharmaceutical and fine chemical industries.